-KPMG Assurance and Consulting Services LLP; an Indian limited liability partnership and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by memorahem
+ICPMG Assurance or at Consulting Services LLP, an Indian limited liability partnership and a member firm of the KFMG global organization of independent member firms officieted with NFMG international Limited, a private English company firmled by quarantee

-KPMG (Registered) (a partnership firm with Registration No. BA 52445) converted into KPMG Assurance and Consulting Services LLP (a Limited Liability Partnership with LLP Registration No. AAT-0367) with effect from July 23, 2020
+KPMS (Registered) (a pertnership firm with Registration No. BA-92445) converted into KPMG Assurance and Consulting Services LLF (a Limited Liability Partnership with LLP Registration No. AAT-0363) with effect from July 23 2020.